Troubleshooting Backup Failures

 While it’s not a common occurrence, there may be an instance where backing up your site files and database might fail.
 SpinupWP will actively notify you of this, both in the app and by email, so you’re made aware of it as soon as it happens.

-Large backups
+Large Backups

 When site backups get up to hundreds of gigabytes in size, they take longer to run and the likelihood of a failure increases.
 Not to mention it can slow down your server while the backups are running.